-Habichuelas Guisadas is one of the dishes that appear almost daily at the lunch table and is one of the tests of the competent Dominican home cook.
-A tasty creamy stew-like bean dish seasoned with spices and herbs, it's used to bathe a plate of rice or drizzled on crispy concón.
+Habichuelas guisadas is one of the dishes that appear almost daily at the lunch table and is one of the tests of the competent Dominican home cook.
+A tasty creamy stew-like bean dish seasoned with spices and herbs, it's served over white rice or drizzled on crispy concón.

 Why we ❤️ it

 Dominican Habichuelas Guisadas is one of the components of the "Dominican flag" (our traditional lunch of rice, chicken or beef, beans and salad) and appears almost every day at the table at "la comida" (lunch) time.

 "Dominican cuisine is more than just rice and beans" could be the motto of our blog, and probably would be if it were a little more flashy.
 Rice with stewed beans is one of the most common combinations on the Dominican table, and this recipe will give you the traditional authentic Dominican sazón (flavors).